 Apart from the traditional spot in the San Lorenzo neighborhood, Gelato San Lorenzo is now also available in Via Flavio Stilicone, 147 (Tuscolana), in Via delle Fornaci, 3 (Vatican) and in Piazza Vittorio (Esquilino), with its very own kiosk hosted by Gatsby Cafè.

-The owners opened up shop a month ago and are maintaining an endless flow of ice cream flavors made in-house everyday with all natural ingredients.
+The owners are maintaining an endless flow of ice cream flavors made in-house everyday with all natural ingredients.
 Their main focus is to create a model of pure gelato, free of the added, unnatural substitutes that are often used to give gelato its taste, sweetness and consistency.
 Every flavor served at Gelato San Lorenzo is clear of food coloring, unnatural flavors and trans fats.
 Natural fibers are used instead to bring out the thick creaminess that one looks for in a good ice cream and 25% less sugar is added to these already fruit, nut and honey-sweetened delights.

-The gelateria offers a few vegan options, including its pistachio and dark chocolate flavors that are hipoglicemic as well (they have a very low sugar content).
+The gelateria is very attentive to allergies and intolerances.
+It naturally also offers a few vegan options, including its pistachio and dark chocolate flavors that are hipoglicemic as well (they have a very low sugar content).
 True to their philosophy of ice cream purity, these flavors are made from individually sourced products, which include raw chocolate straight from South America and pistachios from Bronte, Sicily.
-Some of their other must-try flavors include one made with pine nuts, chestnuts and honey and another with raspberries and basil.
+Some of their other must-try flavors include one made with walnuts with lime, honey and cinnamon pear crumble, the raspberries and basil.